pnnl/ruleset-checking-tool/docs/section21/Rule21-3.md

 **Applicability Checks:**

 1. B-RMR is modeled with at least one air-side system that is Type-1, 5, 7, 11, or 12.
+2. B-RMR is not modeled with purchase heating

 **Manual Check:** None
 **Evaluation Context:** Building